dotnet/dotnet-docker/samples/aspnetapp/README.md

 docker run --name aspnetcore_sample --rm -it -p 8000:80 microsoft/dotnet-samples:aspnetapp
 ```

 After the application starts, navigate to `http://localhost:8000` in your web browser.
-You need to navigate to the application via IP address instead of `localhost` for Windows containers, which is demonstrated in the [View the ASP.NET Core app in a running container on Windows](#view-the-aspnet-core-app-in-a-running-container-on-windows) section.
+On earlier versions of Windows 10 and Windows Server, you need to navigate to the application via IP address instead of `localhost` for Windows containers, which is demonstrated in the [View the ASP.NET Core app in a running container on Windows](#view-the-aspnet-core-app-in-a-running-container-on-windows) section.

 ## Getting the sample